PhytaDev/Phyta/README.md

 Ideas, design discussions, and feature suggestions are very welcome.
 Code contributions will open once the prototype core is ready.

+## Language

+Engine language: Rust.
+But why?

+Rust offers speed, safety, and cross-platform reliability — perfect for an open-source engine meant to be extended and modded.
+Its strong type system and memory safety make it easier to build complex systems without crashes or leaks, while still running close to native C++ performance.

+In short: Rust lets Phyta stay fast, safe, and hackable.

+Scripting & Modding Language: LUA specifically mlua crate.
+Lua was chosen for its speed, simplicity, and modding familiarity.

+- Hot-reloadable mods
+- Sandboxed
+- LuaJIT support
+- Simple structure

 ## License

 MIT License